On 27 October 1605, Mughal Emperor Akbar died at Fatehpur Sikri, Agra aged 63.

 - The empire’s land revenue system was reformed by Akbar and the dahsala system came to be adopted.
 One of Akbar’s chief courtiers Raja Todar Mal is said to have come up with this system wherein the revenue was fixed as 1/3rd of the previous ten years’ average produce.
 Peasants were given remission when the harvest failed due to flood or drought.

 - Akbar’s capital city was Agra for the most part of his reign.
 Fatehpur Sikri and Lahore had also served as capitals.

 - Akbar had many wives and there were Hindu Rajput princesses among them.
 These Hindu queens were allowed to practice their own faith.

 - Akbar was known for his religious tolerance and even took part in Hindu festivals.
 He liked to learn about other faiths and had discussions about various religions in his court.
-He even banned the slaughter and sale of meat on certain days of a year.
-He also allowed Hindus who had been forcefully converted to Islam to return back to their faith.
+He even banned the slaughter and sale of meat on certain days of the year.
 He was also deeply influenced by Sufism.
 He banned Shia-Sunni conflicts from his empire.
 Akbar patronised talent and art irrespective of faith.

 - He founded a new religious philosophy based on his learnings and called it Din-ilahi.
 But it died a natural death after Akbar’s time.

 - Akbar’s biography is called Akbarnama and was written by Abul Fazl in Persian.